SVDotsenko/portfolio-project-3/README.md

   - Set the build backs to Python and Node.js in that order
   - Link the Heroku app to the repository
   - Click on Deploy

+It is possible to run the application locally.

+- Steps to run locally:
+    - The game can be run locally by following the installation steps:
+    - Clone the repository: `git clone https://github.com/SVDotsenko/portfolio-project-3.git`
+    - Navigate to the project directory: `cd portfolio-project-3`
+    - Run the game: `python run.py`